noureldineessam/webcam-heartrate-webapp/README.md

 # Webcam Heart Rate Web Application

-Start by installing the requirments
+Start by installing the requirments:
 ```
 pip install requirements.txt
 ```

-Then in the terminal inside the folder type
+Then in the terminal inside the folder type:
 ```
 python application.py
 ```